philallen117/getdata/README.md

 Background to the analysis
 --------------------------

-There is a substantial body of research on making computing functionality ready at hand in everyday life and work, labelled "pervasive computing" or "ubiquitous computing".
+There is a substantial body of research on making computing functionality ready at hand in everyday life and work, labelled variously as "pervasive computing" or [ubiquitous computing](http://www.ubiq.com/hypertext/weiser/UbiHome.html).
 One part of this movement is making software and devices that are "context aware", whether physically, emotionally or socially.
 One strand of that is to infer physical activity states from movement sensors.
 For example, is the user driving, or asleep?
 What is the best way to deal with incoming messages or calls in that case?